Colors That Go With Navy Blue — 11 Designer-Approved Pairings That Make This Moody Hue Pop

 (Image credit: Future)

-Lilac and lavender have been gaining quite a bit of traction recently — particularly in popular summer color palettes.
+Lilac and lavender have been gaining quite a bit of traction recently.
 They're very calming hues, and as such, much like pink, need something darker to ground them and give them a less saccharine quality.
-But, there are plenty of colors go with lavender, which is why it works so well with navy blue.
+Plenty of colors go with lavender, which is why it works so well with navy blue.
 It has the same cool undertones but adds a softness to the darker shade.
 Sometimes you can find lilac shades so subtle they almost act like a neutral.

 A living room with navy blue sofa and grey walls